StefH/ProtoBufJsonConverter/README.md

 ## This project uses [protobuf-net](https://github.com/protobuf-net/protobuf-net) to:
 - Convert a protobuf message to a JSON string using the proto definition file.
+- Convert a protobuf message to an object using the proto definition file.
 - Convert a JSON string to a protobuf message using the proto definition file.

 ## NuGet